 I am a second-year astronomy graduate student at the University of California, Berkeley.
 I completed my undergraduate degree in Physics at Cornell University, where I worked with the SOFIA team on data collected by the Cornell-built infrared instrument, FORCAST.
 My initial research involved calibration of the instrument following the first series of diagnostic flights aboard SOFIA.
 Later, I focused on the Ultra-Compact HII region W3(OH), a site of recent massive star formation.
 I utilized the radiative transfer code DUSTY to model the region, and the online Robitaille protostellar model grid to learn about nearby protostars.

-Since arriving at Berkeley, I have begun a project with Professor Geoff Marcy on characterization of exoplanet host stars through the SpecMatch routine.
-I am currently conducting a rigorous analysis of the stellar spectral library used to parameterize host stars, in an effort to streamline the process by which planet parameters are determined.
+Since arriving at Berkeley, I have worked with Professor Geoff Marcy.
+My first project involved the characterization of exoplanet host stars using the SpecMatch routine, which compares target star spectra to a stellar spectral library to determine properties such as surfact temperature, gravity, and metallicity.
+I conducted a rigorous analysis of the library, removing binary stars which confuse the algorithm, in an effort to streamline the process by which host star, and thus planet, parameters are determined.

 I have since moved on to study binary stars themselves using both radial velocity data from the California Planet Search and adaptive optics observations from the Lick Observatory's Shane 3-meter telescope.
 My ultimate goal in this project is to contribute to the understanding of how planets form and evolve in binary stellar systems, in comparison to single stellar systems.
 I will pursue this question by surveying stars within 20 pc of the Sun using adaptive optics and RV data to isolate stars with binary companions.
 I will then use RV data to constrain the comparative occurrence rate and properties of planets in stellar systems with and without a binary companion.